The Authority of the Believer | Here's How to USE It!

 John 14:12 Very truly I tell you, whoever believes in me will do the works I have been doing, and they will do even greater things than these, because I am going to the Father.

-•• What works had Jesus been doing?
+- •• What works had Jesus been doing?
 Healing the sick, raising the dead, cleansing the lepers, casting out devils, proclaiming the kingdom of God, and more.
 Who else can do these works, and "even greater"? — the answer: "whoevever believes in [Jesus]".
 Not just His twelve apostles, not just pastors and church leaders, but whoever believes in Him!
-You can share the Gospel, confirmed with powerful signs, because Jesus has given this authority to believers in Him.
+You can share the Gospel, confirmed with powerful signs, because Jesus has delegated this authority to believers in Him.
 And the believer's authority is not restricted by our own natural limitations.
 Remember, it is God's authority given through Jesus to us.

 Mark 13:34, KJV For the Son of Man is as a man taking a far journey, who left his house, and gave authority to his servants, and to every man his work, and commanded the porter to watch.

-•• In the context above, Jesus was speaking to His disciples about the time between His first and second coming.
+- •• In the context above, Jesus was speaking to His disciples about the time between His first and second coming.
 He said He was going to "leave his house" — that is, return to heaven.
 And He gave to each of His servants on earth work to do and the authority to get it done.
 For this entire Church Age, Jesus has given spiritual authority to those believers on earth who follow Him and serve Him.

 1 Corinthians 2:4-5 My message and my preaching were not with wise and persuasive words, but with a demonstration of the Spirit’s power, so that your faith might not rest on human wisdom, but on God’s power.